hseager/nebulis/README.md

 # To do

-- Library
+- Edit track meta data
 - Add genre tags
 - Styling
 - Adjust start and end times
-- convertSecondstoMintues zero padding bug
 - Loading gifs
-- Refactor everything
 - Write unit tests (which frameworks?
 WebDriverIO, mocha, jest? needs to work with typescript, react & electron.
 How to test multiple OS for ffmpeg?)
+- Bug when there's a special character in name "Nu:tone"

+## Bugs

+- convertSecondstoMintues zero padding bug

 # Setup Dev environment